Want To Make Every Day Feel Like A National Park Vacation? Awe Can Help

 "Our biggest source of awe is other people," Keltner says, whether it's Mick Jagger strumming the guitar, an artist working on their masterpiece, or an everyday person who showed massive kindness.

 Want to seek out more of the emotion?
 Keltner says all it takes is "intentionally orienting to the world around you.
 Think for a moment: What will give me the goosebumps?
 And find it."
 Taking an "awe walk3" where you imagine seeing your neighborhood for the first time, listening to a transportive song, or reading stories of inspiring people can make you feel awe and all that comes with it.

 Oftentimes, a healthy life is also a selfish one.
 We're encouraged to quiet our minds and block out any distractions that keep us from achieving inner peace.
 But Keltner makes an interesting point that research is finding—and this is something that Indigenous contemplatives have long known—that emotions like awe, the ones that bring us away from ourselves but closer to each other, are actually the most healing.

-Researchers are now exploring ways that awe can be leveraged as a health intervention, as early studies have shown that the emotion may lower inflammatory markers due to the way it brightens mood.
-(Interestingly enough, awe may also be behind the life-changing, ego-crushing experiences people are having in ongoing psychedelic therapy research.)
+Researchers are now exploring ways that awe can be leveraged as a health intervention, as early studies have shown that the emotion may lower inflammatory markers4 due to the way it brightens mood.
+(Interestingly enough, awe may also be behind4 the life-changing, ego-crushing experiences people are having in ongoing psychedelic therapy research.)